Auto Blend layers in Photoshop with Harmonize, includes Resolution Hack

 Choose remove background from the taskbar to mask out the background and isolate them.

-To combine them with the beach image
+To combine them with the beach image;

-Choose the move tool
+Choose the move tool (V).

 Drag your cursor into the center of the image and release. you now have both images in the same document.
 How to combine images for beginners.

-In the task bar, click on Harmonize.
+In the Task Bar, click on Harmonize.

 This uses Generative ai (and 1 Generative credit)

-Then it masks out and shows just the areas that have changed from the original background.
+Photoshop Harmonize masks out and shows just the areas that have changed from the original background.
 Here I have hidden the background.

 The problem is the resolution is limited to 1024 x 1024 which is stretched across the entire size of the image.
 You don’t notice on the background because the mask shows the original background.
 However, if you look closely at the subject, its resolution is softer than the original.

 We are generating a much bigger area than we need and thus wasting our resolution.
+Here is how to be more efficient.

 Choose the background.